unjordy/po/README.md

 ## Compiling
 You will need libcurl; everything else is pulled in by Cargo.
-Run `cargo build` to compile both the libpo library and the `po` command-line pusher; they will each be in the `target` subdirectory.
+Run `cargo build` to compile both the libpo library and the `po` command-line pusher; they will each be in the `target/debug` subdirectory.
 Run `cargo build --release` to compile optimized builds of each, which end up in `target/release`.
 If you want, copy `po` to someplace in your path.

 ## Using `po`
 First, run `po --setup` to receive instructions on how to store a Pushover API token and user key for use by the command-line client.